mrasus16112/pipescript/GUIDE.md

 ## Thingies and Procedures

 Now you can assign values to cells, but this is still an extremely incomplete language.
 To actually do things with these cells, you will need to use procedures.
 Procedures are just like functions in practical languages.
-To access procedures, you will first use the import-statement and import thingies which contain procedures.
-Then, you use the do-statement to execute these procedures.
+Use the do-statement to execute these procedures.
+An overview of all the procedures will be provided in a later section.

 ```
-import(`arithmetical operations`); # import procedures from the thingy #

 make cell(1) names `firstcell`;
 make cell(2) names `bean`;
 make cell(`firstcell`) is 69;